lucagoc/uhcrun_datapack/README.md

 # uhcrun_datapack
-Simple datapack to add uhc run rules to a minecraft world
+Simple datapack to add uhc run rules to a minecraft world.